Who gets permanent care subsidies and supplements

 During the period between entry and assessment providers will receive:

-- applicable BCT subsidies for the residential aged care service
+- applicable BCT subsidies for the aged care home

 - default rates for the AN-ACC variable subsidy

-- one-off entry payments (for permanent residents only).
+- one-off entry payments for permanent aged care residents only.

-For permanent (non-palliative) residents, the default rate is equal to the AN-ACC Class 8 subsidy.
+For permanent (non-palliative) aged care residents, the default rate is equal to the AN-ACC Class 8 subsidy.

 Once the resident is assigned an AN-ACC class, the subsidy for the actual classification will replace any default subsidy paid up to that time.
 Any difference between the actual and default subsidy will be adjusted through the Services Australia payment system.